anooruddh/devops/k8s-readme.md

 ### Applying Taints and Tolerations

-Taints are applied to a node using kubectl, for example:
+## Taints are applied to a node using kubectl, for example:

-	kubectl taint nodes machineLearningNode1=computer-vision:NoSchedule
+	kubectl taint nodes controlplane taint=test:NoSchedule

+## Remove a taint from a node ( is similar to remove label from an object (use - (minus) at the end of label))

+	controlplane $ kubectl taint node controlplane  taint=test:NoSchedule- node/controlplane untainted

 ### Node taints are key-value pairs associated with an effect.
 Here are the available effects/types:

 **NoSchedule**: Pods that do not tolerate this taint are not scheduled on the node; existing Pods are not evicted from the node.(PODs will not be scheduled on the node.)